Travel updates and building works

 Current alerts

-• The new Frederick Road multi storey car park is now open, offering a total of 273 spaces.
-The first floor level will also open soon, adding more spaces.
-More Blue Badge spaces have been added, and EV points are available.
+• The new Frederick Road multi storey car park is now fully open on both ground floor and first floor levels.
+The site offers Blue Badge spaces and EV points are available.
 See below for full details.

 Travel disruptions